Thomas A. Maloney: Senate career

+Maloney in 1932 during his California State Senate tenure.

 State Senator Tommy Maloney, known as the son of a saloon keeper from Kildare, County in Ireland, was raised on the rough streets South of Market, in San Francisco; he served as a great friend of labor yet with only a sixth grade education.
 Senator Maloney was elected in 1924 to the Senate, served two terms, then his senate district was abolished and he became an assemblyman; he was known in the Senate to be a very fine man.

 Assembly career

 Known as the Unbeatable Tommy Maloney at the end of his career, he had been Speaker Pro Tem of the California Assembly and a thirty-two year veteran of Sacramento.
 He was also known as an icon of the San Francisco Irish Community.
 Maloney was not known to be like those Assemblymen from San Francisco who did little work.
 The state's most important laws on worker compensation, payments for the sick and disabled, benefits for the aged, the blind, and housing for veterans were among bills he wrote or championed.
 Known as a liberal Republican, called by some the liberal dean of the California legislature, he garnered more than 100 union endorsements for his final election—at age sixty-eight—he fell in the 1956 campaign for the Assembly seat in the 70th Democratic District.